lascar/alphawholesale/README.md

 A Broker is as a man on the middle; everything occurs with his approval.

-A Supplier can place an offer or a bid (todo).
+A Supplier can place an offer or a bid on a request (todo).

-A Customer can command, or put a request (todo).
+A Customer can command on an offer, or put a request (todo).

 A Complete Product can have a size, an aspect, a packaging, a size or a calibre.

+An Offer and an Order have a complete product.

-An Offer has a complete product, price for supplier and a price for customer; in the middle... the broker.
+An Offer has a price for supplier and a price for customer; in the middle... the broker (idem for location).

 * Ruby version
 ruby 2.6.3

 * System dependencies
-rails 6.0.2.1
+rails 6.0.2.2

 * Database
 postgresql